bor0/gidti/manuscript/chapter5.md

 our_third_proof (Succ k) = let inductive_hypothesis = our_third_proof k in ?conclusion
 ```

-Our proof givens and goals become:
+Our proof given and goals become:

 ```
   k : MyNat